A 5-day course, from tree to chair

 Where to stay?

 Camping on site is possible by negotiation.
 Washing and toilet facilities are limited: water is collected from rainfall, and there is a composting toilet and washroom.
-As yet there is no showering facility.
 Drinking water is brought in from nearby.

 B & B accommodation is available in the nearby village of Broughton (2 miles).